 Interlibrary Loan (ILL) is a service provided exclusively for our students, faculty and staff.
 If our libraries do not have an item that is needed for research, we may be able to borrow it from another library in Virginia or elsewhere in the United States.
 Books, scores and copies of journal articles may be borrowed or copied from other libraries.
 This service is available for any item not owned by the University Libraries, or items that are missing or damaged.

-SU students who receive their instruction from off-campus (distance education) may use the Worldshare ILL form for requesting the document delivery of books and journal articles.
-For more information, contact Circulation Supervisor Becky Rockwell at (540) 665-5424.
+Some SU students who receive their instruction off-campus (distance education) may request the document delivery of books and journal articles.
+For more information, see the Off-Campus And Distance Education Support page or contact Circulation Supervisor Christine Forbes at (540) 665-5424.

 The library will not process any ILL requests if the patron has overdue ILL items or charges.
 Loans not picked up within 30 days will be returned to the lending library.

 The library subsidizes part or all of the cost of interlibrary loans for students.
 Faculty members are responsible for any costs incurred by their requests.
 In addition to borrowing fees, there may be copyright royalty fees for certain copies.
 We request that faculty supply a budget code if they wish to charge ILL fees to a departmental account.

 Community users, including members of the Friends of the Library, are referred to the Handley Regional Library for interlibrary loan service.
 We are unable to provide interlibrary loan service to community users.